 What we do

-But Arsenal Scotland is much more than buying tickets.
-ASSC had raised about £90,000 for charity over the 16 years of its existence, to the Tsunami Appeal, Teenage Cancer Trust, Centrepoint London, Age Scotland, SAMH, SIMBA, Great Ormond Street Hospital, Sick Kids Yorkhill Hospital, as well as regular donations to the Willow Foundation and to CCLASP in Edinburgh.
+ASSC has raised about £90,000 for charity over the 16 years of its existence, to the Tsunami Appeal, Teenage Cancer Trust, Centrepoint London, Age Scotland, SAMH, SIMBA, Great Ormond Street Hospital, Sick Kids Yorkhill Hospital, as well as regular donations to the Willow Foundation and to CCLASP in Edinburgh.
 For the past four years we have also donated hundreds of Christmas selection boxes to hospitals in Aberdeen, Edinburgh, Glasgow and Kirkcaldy.

 This has been done through all sorts of fundraising events, often bringing members together socially.
 Examples have included black tie Sportsman’s dinner events with Arsenal Legends as speakers, such as Frank McLintock, Charlie Nicholas and Ray Parlour raising almost £16,000 for the Willow Foundation, the charity started by Bob Wilson, another Arsenal Legend and our Honorary President.